School of Art Research

 Research in the School of Art focuses on contemporary art, photography and craft.

 CAST (Contemporary Art and Social Transformation) is the School’s core research group, leading collaborative socially-engaged artistic projects.
-CAST has established capability in the areas of public art, socially-engaged art (including culturally-driven social enterprises), photography and justice, migration and mobility, health and wellbeing, gender equity and queer practices.
+CAST has established capability in the areas of public art, socially-engaged art (including culturally-driven social enterprises), art and the environment (Aegis network) and art and education; and emerging strengths in creative care, migration and mobilities and queer creative practices.
+Visit CAST’s website for more details.

 Other identified areas of research strength include: